 involved in their formation.

-Ongoing formation is available through Saint Meinrad's Institute
+Ongoing formation is available through Saint Meinrad's Institute for Priests and

-priest in the crucial years following his ordination.
+crucial years following his ordination.